0vercl0k/wtf/linux_mode/README.md

 user@pc:/wtf/linux_mode/crash_test$ ../qemu_snapshot/gdb_client.sh
 ```

-In the first tab, log in to the Linux machine and run the target file:
+In the first tab, log in to the Linux machine (user `root`) and run the target file:

 ```console
 linux login: root